 Document management

-Construction planning software allows you to share and manage documents with project members through a secure network.
+Construction planning software lets you share and manage documents with project members through a secure network.
 With this feature, you can share documents with the relevant team members and limit access to a particular folder.
 For instance, if you want to share budget-related documents only with the construction manager, you can hide the document from other members.

 Request for Information (RFIs)

 Construction RFIs (Request for Information documents) address questions that can arise during a construction project.
-This essentially functions as a roadmap and clarifies significant details about the designing and engineering of the project.
+This essentially functions as a roadmap and clarifies significant details about the design and engineering of the project.
 Creating this document is important for successfully meeting project deadlines and budget estimations.

-You can also make changes to the document more easily and archive documents using software.
+You can also make changes to the document more easily and archive documents using the software.
 In addition to that, a management tool can track sends and responses.
 This allows contractors to get feedback faster and follow up with notifications.

 Job costing and project finances

-Every project comes with its own set of risks (such as job costing and project finances), but by creating an estimate, you can reduce it to an acceptable level.
+Every project comes with its own risks (such as job costing and project finances), but by creating an estimate, you can reduce it to an acceptable level.
 If you foresee most risk factors, you can eliminate cost overruns.

 Manual cost estimates can be time-consuming.
 Rather than delegating people onto this task, construction resource management software can estimate a construction project’s cost more accurately.